 Sing dollar (S$) notes are available in denominations of S$2, S$5, S$10, S$20, S$50, S$100, S$500, S$1,000 and coins are available in denominations of 1¢, 5¢, 10¢, 20¢, 50¢, and S$1.

-Major Credit/Debit cards are widely accepted in Singapore.
+Major Credit or Debit cards are widely accepted in Singapore.
 Watch out for hidden credit card charges plus the overseas transaction fee.
 Additional fee on credit card purchases is generally not permitted, ask your credit card company beforehand.

 It’s always good to keep some cash (Sing Dollars) on hand to pay at hawker centers and public transport.